Thanawas-Sirilertsathit/final_project/Proposal.md

 1. send a question to ask your supervisor to Q&a
 2. save it in project table

+- change to prototype status [project table]

+1. change to prototype status

 - submit final report [project table status change]

 1. change project status to final_submit
 2. disband the group and advisor to be faculty and students

+- evaluate other project by rating score for other project that in prototype status [project table]

+1. give score rating
+2. save score rating to project table

 - log out